jvdieten/Jenkins-Docker/README.md

 	$ make run

-Step 3: In the slave.env file enable the JENKINS_MASTER property and point it to the Jenkins HOST.
+Step 3: In the slave.env file enable the JENKINS_MASTER and point to the Jenkins HOST.
 After that you can start the jenkins slaves

         $ make run-slaves